FEniCS/spack-fenics/README.md

    the upstream `builtin` repository.
 2. Allows experimentation with FEniCS Spack packages without having to maintain a full branch of the upstream `builtin` repository.

+## Observations

+### C++ ABIs

+We have observed issues when two different compilers are selected by Spack to build C++ components.
+This can lead to missing symbols at runtime error due to different name mangling conventions and application binary interfaces (ABIs).
+If this happens you can push the compiler down the Spack concretisation using `%%`, e.g.:

+    spack spec -N py-fenics-dolfinx %%clang@18

+or a more precise approach using `^` and `%`, e.g.:

+    spack spec -N py-fenics-dolfinx %clang@18 ^fenics-dolfinx %clang@18 ^py-fenics-basix %clang@18 ^fenics-basix %clang@18

+### Reproducing complex build environment

+It is useful to use Spack's exact environment to build C++ programmes, particularly when it differs the user's default environment (e.g. special compilers):

+    spack load cmake fenics-dolfinx py-fenics-ffcx
+    spack build-spec --dump spack-build-env.sh fenics-dolfinx
+    source spack-build-env.sh
+    # Execute e.g. cmake

 ## Developer notes